 WHO CAN APPLY

-Teachers, administrators, and staff of the Pine Plains Central School District for projects that will fulfill the mission of the Fund.
+Teachers, administrators and staff of the Pine Plains Central School District and nonprofits that will fulfill the mission of the fund.

 The fund supports students in achieving their highest goals through a myriad of formal and informal programs that are focused on various academic fields, athletics, cultural programs and community services.